This post may contain affiliate links. If you purchase through these links I receive a commission at no additional cost to you! Learn more.

 First of all, I love the Pilea Peperomioides.

-And baby’s.
-Mature Pilea plants are very easy to propagate.
-If you take good care of them, and it’s not very difficult to keep a Pilea happy, they will shoot up babies like they’re giving away free diapers at the corner store.
+If you take good care of them, and it’s not very difficult to keep a Pilea happy, they will shoot up babies left and right.

 You only have to look at a few plant loving Instagram feeds, and you’ll notice the Pilea is a hit.
 It has been on trend for awhile now, and it doesn’t look like it’s going away soon.